-Aside from coronavirus health worries, lots of people are having to cope with a sharp drop in income, or worse still the prospect of losing our jobs altogether, so trying to squirrel away cash at this time may well be near the bottom of the priority list.
+Many of us are struggling to cover soaring living costs at the moment, so trying to squirrel away cash at this time may well be near the bottom of the priority list.

-However, with so much uncertainty about how things will unfold in the months to come, if at all possible, it makes sense to try and prepare as much as possible for financially tough times ahead.
+However, with so much uncertainty about how things will unfold in the months to come, if at all possible, it makes sense to try and prepare for financially tough times ahead.

 Review your outgoings